Saudi Arabian Military Forces: Royal Saudi Naval Forces

-The Royal Saudi Navy is the maritime arm of the Saudi Arabian Armed Forces and one of the five service branches of the Ministry of Defense of Saudi Arabia.
+The Royal Saudi Naval Forces are the maritime arm of the Saudi Arabian Armed Forces and one of the five service branches of the Ministry of Defense of Saudi Arabia.
 Its primary role is monitoring and defending the Saudi territorial waters against military or economic intrusion, and participating in international naval alliances.

-The navy is divided into two fleets: the Western Fleet has bases in Jeddah, Jizan, and Al Wajh; the Eastern Fleet has bases in Al Jubayl, Ad Dammam, Ras Mishab, and Ras al Ghar.
+The navy is divided into two fleets: the Western Fleet has bases in Jeddah, Jizan, and Al-Wajh; the Eastern Fleet has bases in Jubail, Dammam, Ras Mishab, and Ras al Ghar.
 The marines are organized into one infantry regiment with two battalions.

 The navy's inventory includes 11 principal surface combatants, 65 patrol and coastal combatants, 7 mine warfare vessels, 8 amphibious craft, and 7 support and miscellaneous craft.
 Naval aviation forces have 19 helicopters (armed) serving in naval support.